 However, I’d like to see LastPass improve a couple of features.
-Importing passwords to the LastPass vault isn’t very intuitive, the automatic password changer supports only around 70 sites (in comparison, Dashlane’s automatic password changer works on over 300 sites), and contacting LastPass’s customer support should be much easier.
+Importing passwords to the LastPass vault isn’t very intuitive, and contacting LastPass’s customer support should be much easier.

-LastPass offers a really good free plan — it includes unlimited password storage across unlimited devices (this will soon change to unlimited devices on either mobile or computer devices) as well as one-to-one password sharing.
+LastPass offers a really good free plan — it includes unlimited password storage across unlimited mobile devices or computers, as well as one-to-one password sharing.
 And LastPass Premium and LastPass Families are both an excellent value, adding many extra features that make LastPass one of the best password managers out there.

 LastPass provides a 30-day free trial for its paid plans, so you can give it a try risk-free and see if it’s the best choice for you.

 |🏅 Overall Rank||#5 out of 52 password managers|